 Speaking of which.
 In 2003, then-TNA President Jeff Jarrett and road agent Scott D'Amore invited him for a tryout, as they knew him from a previous World Wrestling Association show, and decided they liked him enough to start booking him with the company and having him as one of the star competitors for the X-Division Championship.
 He ended up becoming X-Division Champion the first time in March of 2004, losing the belt to AJ Styles three months later and forming an alliance with Michael Shane to take the title from AJ, which eventually formed into a tag team known by fans as Shazarian and managed by Shane's on-screen valet (and Kazarian's future wife) Traci Brooks.

-He briefly left TNA to see if WWE possessed greener pastures, but ended up returning with only a month's worth of a Velocity winning streak under his belt when they tried to get him to cut his hair and he refused.
+He briefly left TNA to see if WWE possessed greener pastures, but ended up returning with only a month's worth of a Velocity winning streak under his belt when they tried to get him to cut his hair and he refused (in addition to him realizing that they had no plans on revamping their Cruiserweight division).
 He returned to the indies, then to TNA and his team with Michael Shane (now going by his real name Matt Bentley due to trademark issues), before the two were repackaged as part of a gothic faction also involving Johnny Devine, revealed to have become understudies to Raven.
 As part of the gimmick, while Devine and Bentley were renamed Havok and Martyr, Kazarian simply had his name shortened to Kaz.
 This was a significant hint that he'd retained some sense of his individuality and that the angle was mostly meant to get him over as he would rebel against Raven, turn face, and overcome Serotonin.
 He would embark on the biggest push of his TNA career, being marketed as a fearless competitor and athlete, defeating Christian Cage in a ladder match for a shot at Kurt Angle's TNA World Heavyweight Championship, and even coming just short of defeating Angle.
 Other angles included a tag team with Eric Young and his superhero alter ego, usually to fight against James Mitchell's team of monsters, and a stint in the World X Cup in which he failed to get the victory for Team TNA, which was used to write him out as having fallen out of love with wrestling so that he could be used as the masked video game character Suicide.

 He ended up exchanging the Suicide role back and forth with good friend Christopher Daniels due to injury, including during an X-Division Championship run, which was used in a storyline where other X-Division competitors tried to unmask Suicide thinking it was Daniels.
 After losing the title, he later entered both a feud and an alliance with "The Pope" D'Angelo Dinero, before eventually being taken out of the Suicide role to compete as himself again early on into Hulk Hogan and Eric Bischoff's tenure basically running TNA.